seam345/node-red-contrib-trello-functions/README.md

 Boolean option to exclude any actions performed by the owner of the API key.

+* ### Get list

+Outputs all cards in a Trello list.

+I plan to add [query params](https://developers.trello.com/reference-link/cards-nested-resource) in a future update.

 * ### Create new Trello card

 Able to create an array of Trello cards based on input, with optional default values